 But not any software will support all the hardware's sample rates.
-The hardware's capabilities can easily be verified in the Audio MIDI Setup.
-Select Audio devices under Properties of: and choose the Babyface.
+The hardware's capabilities can easily be verified in the Audio MIDI Setup - Audio Window.
+Select the Babyface.
 A click on Format will list the supported sample frequencies.

-17.5 Channel Count under Core Audio
+17.4 Channel Count under Core Audio